 As GVSC continued to flourish, the Grand Valley Club found itself in an untimely quandary.
 But like the dawning of the Age of Aquarius, Club leaders embraced the spirit of its founders and forged onward.
 The 1978 property taxes were paid with loans from several board members who supplemented the depleted treasury.
 The COT employee group expressed no interest in previous membership drive, and no additional professional staff were recruited.
 As a result, the name was reinstated to the Faculty Club.
 Club's plight hangs in the balance.

 January 1979 - March 1980: As no information is available for this period, it's uncertain whether records were just lost or the Club ceased to exist.

-April 29, 1980: A message from the first president, Weldon Frase, to all faculty indicates that taxes are two years in arrears, the Club is in jeopardy of losing its property, and beckons all interested persons in the Club since 1976 to attend a call-to-action meeting.
+April 29, 1980: A message from the first president, Weldon Frase, to all faculty indicates that taxes are two years in arrears, the Club is in jeopardy of losing its property, and beckons Club members since 1976 to attend a call-to-action meeting.

 A new day is dawning, and the journey begins!
 A long-awaited breakthrough for founding a permanent clubhouse is presented.

 Fall 1990 - Winter 1992: Board invited to meet with Vice President VanSteeland concerning an idea for a potential clubhouse.
 It was proposed Club enter into a 70+ acre land-contract trade agreement with GVSU in exchange for space in a proposed golf course clubhouse.